gem5bootcamp/bootcamp/slides/03-Developing-gem5-models/06-modeling-cache-coherence.md

 `grep RequestTypeMachineType.ST.L1Cache.miss_type_mach_latency_hist_seqr::mean m5out/stats.txt`
 18
 `grep RequestTypeMachineType.LD.L1Cache.miss_type_mach_latency_hist_seqr::mean`
-- multiply by sample size (...::sample) and then add together
+- multiply by sample size (...::sample) and then add together.

 ---

 ## Ruby config scripts

 - Don't follow gem5 style closely :(
-- Require lots of boilerplate
+- Require lots of boilerplate.
-- Standard Library does a much better job
+- Standard Library does a much better job.

 ### What's needed in these scripts?

 1. Instantiate the controllers
-Here is where you pass all of the parameters to the `.sm` files
+Here is where you pass all of the parameters to the `.sm` files.
-2. Create a `Sequencer` for each CPU (and DMA, etc.)
+2. Create a `Sequencer` for each CPU (and DMA, etc.).
-More details in a moment
+More details in a moment.
-3. Create and connect all of the network routers
+3. Create and connect all of the network routers.

 ---